INSTRUCTIONS FOR USING FLEX CUP™DOWNLOAD JPG

 To date, we have not had any reported cases of TSS.
 The bacterium Staphylococcus Aureus is believed to cause TSS.
 Although TSS can occur in anyone, it is a disease that mostly affects menstruators who use tampons.
 Population studies suggest that the risk of TSS is related to tampon absorbency; the higher the tampon absorbency, the higher the risk of contracting TSS.
 Likewise, the lower the absorbency, the lower the risk of TSS.
 Unlike tampons, Flex Cup is non-absorbent; it collects rather than absorbs menstrual fluid.
 While no studies have shown that Flex Cup promotes the growth of Staphylococcus Aureus, testing has not been extensive enough to date to quantify the risk of TSS, if any, while using Flex Cup.
 As a precaution, users must change Flex Cup after 12 hours maximum wear time.
 TSS is a rare but serious disease that may cause death.
 Warning signs include a sudden high fever, vomiting, diarrhea, a rash that looks like a sunburn, dizziness, fainting or near fainting, and muscle aches.
 TSS can progress rapidly from flu-like symptoms to a serious illness that can be fatal.
 If you have any of these signs and you are using Flex Cup, remove it and immediately contact your physician.

 Use pursuant to directions and during menstruation only.
 If you experience any adverse events such as but not limited to nausea, pain, and/or lightheadedness with Flex Cup, discontinue use immediately and consult with your physician.
 Do not use a Flex Cup if you have a yeast or bacterial infection.
 Resume use only once the infection has completely cleared.
-Dispose in trash.
+If Flex Cup was inserted during a yeast or bacterial infection, remove it immediately and dispose of it in the trash.
 Do not flush Flex Cup down the toilet.
 Keep Flex Cup away from children and animals.
 Immediately following childbirth, gynecological surgery, miscarriage or termination of pregnancy consult your physician before using a Flex Cup.
 Maximum wear time is 12 hours.
-Flex Cup must be changed after 12 hours.
+Flex Cup must be removed, emptied, and cleaned after 12 hours.
 Remove your Flex Cup prior to intercourse.
 Flex Cup is not a contraceptive device and will not protect you against sexually transmitted infections (STIs).
+Do not use any foreign objects to assist with removal as this may cause damage to the cup or your vaginal canal.
+In the rare case you are unable to remove your Flex Cup after 12 hours, contact a physician.
 Consult your doctor if you are using an intrauterine device (IUD).
 While uncommon, there is a risk of dislodging, displacing, or removing the IUD by pulling on the IUD string when removing Flex Cup.
 If you have ever had Toxic Shock Syndrome (TSS), do not use Flex Cup or any other internally-worn product.
+If your cup arrives damaged or torn please do not use and reach out to customer service at +1 800 931 0882 or email@example.com.

 Understanding your body while mastering a new skill is no easy feat, but we promise it’s worth it.
 Here are three tips to making Flex the last period product you’ll ever try:

-It shouldn’t be a mystery you know nohing about.
+It shouldn’t be a mystery you know nothing about.
 Check out blog.flexfits.com for tips and tricks.

 - LEVEL-SET YOUR EXPECTATIONS /